 - Cover with parchment and foil and bake for five hours.

 - Remove from oven and scoop out meat.
 Dispose of remaining liquids and solids.

-- Place cooked pork on a foil-lined sheet pan brushed with the oil oil and place under broiler for five minutes.
+- Place cooked pork on a foil-lined sheet pan and place under broiler for five minutes to crisp up the edges.
 Shred if desired.

 - If the bottoms seem too wet, flip the pork and broil the other side for another minute or two.
 This step needs to be watched – you want the meat to caramelize without burning it or drying it out.